 Crest Hill North is a suburban neighborhood (based on population density) located in Crest Hill, Illinois.

-Crest Hill North real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) mobile homes and single-family homes.
+Crest Hill North real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes.
 Most of the residential real estate is owner occupied.
-Many of the residences in the Crest Hill North neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built before 1940.
+Many of the residences in the Crest Hill North neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
+A number of residences were also built between 2000 and the present.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Crest Hill, the Crest Hill North neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.